 Each team will be assigned a team number by the director and will be given a container in which their chili will be collected at the time of the official judging.
 A copy of the team's recipe must be submitted with the sample.
 After the official judges have collected their sample for judging, the spectators will be given the opportunity to purchase a bowl and spoon in order to sample the chili.
 They will also be given a ticket with which to vote for their favorite chili.

-Awards will be given in the following categories: Judges' Choice, Peoples Choice and Best Decorated Booth.
-Winners will be announced at 5:00 p.m.
+Awards will be given in the following categories: Judges' Choice, People's Choice and Best Decorated Booth.
+Winners will be announced at 5:00 p.m. xIf space permits, Best Decorated Booth will be displayed until the end of the fair.
 Each team will be responsible for cleaning their area after winners are announced.
 Teams may recruit others to help in this task.
 Each team must bring their own cleaning supplies - don't forget the floor!
 No coaching is allowed.
 Teams will be disqualified.
 Chili Cook Off participants may not have cell phones during contest in the Stuart Center.
 If club or organization selected for this event is a "NO SHOW" they will be ineligible for this event the following year.
-Doors open to public at 3:00 pm scheduled for Wednesday, January 29, 2020, 9:00 AM - 10:00 AM; set up 8:45 AM \checkmark TEAM or Individuals will create a decorative food centerpiece based on a self-selected theme.
+Doors open to public at 3:00 pm xDECORATIVE FOOD CENTERPIECE (Event is Cancelled)

+Entry forms are to be turned in Tuesday, January 19, 2021 during non-perishable check- in.
+Activity scheduled for Wednesday, January 27, 2021, 9:00 AM - 10:00 AM; set up 8:45 - 9 AM TEAM or Individuals will create a decorative food centerpiece based on a self-selected theme.
 Participants will have 45 minutes to create a decorative food centerpiece that may include fruits and/or vegetables.
-Skewers, toothpicks, gelatin/aspic, nuts, coconut, food coloring, fresh/dried herbs and spices, edible flowers and dry ice may be used to enhance the centerpiece.
+Skewers, toothpicks, gelatin/aspic, nuts, coconut, food coloring, fresh/dried herbs and spices, edible flowers and dry ice may be used to enhance the centerpiece. xForms may not be used.
 The finished piece must be displayed on a tray or mirror that is not larger than 18 inches.
 No advanced preparation, other than the aspic or gelatin may be done.
 Fruits and vegetables should be washed.
-Participants should be prepared to answer questions concerning nutritional value, product availability, etc.
+Participants should be prepared to answer questions concerning nutritional value, product availability, etc. xTwenty minutes will be given for clean up after time is called.